flutter/website/src/content/deployment/flavors.md

 </li>
 </ol>

-## Using flavors in iOS and macOS
+## Use flavors in iOS and macOS

 Now that you've set up your free flavor, you can, for example, add different product bundle identifiers per flavor.
 A _bundle identifier_ uniquely identifies your application.
 In this example, we set the **Debug-free** value to equal `com.flavor-test.free`.